 Sa Gil-ja (36 couple) on the 1955 Ewha Woman’s University Sex Scandal.
-She was one of the students involved.
+She was one of the students who was expelled.

-Sa Gil-ja (also known as Gil Ja Sa Eu) was one of the very first three couples of the 36 couples.
-She was the wife of Eu Hyo-won who helped to write the 1957 Divine Principle.
-She gave this testimony on April 12, 1986.
+Sa Gil-ja (also known as Gil Ja Sa Eu) was one of the first three couples of the 36 couples, married to Eu Hyo-won who helped to write the 1957 Divine Principle.

 “In 1955 Ewha [Woman’s] University and Yonsei University started heavy persecution.
 Because of this the Korean government, all established churches, and all educated people started to persecute the Unification Church.
 People even wanted the government to stop the movement, to wipe it out.
 At that time we could not reach any high-level or educated people, so Father sent us out to the countryside to educate these poor farmers’ children.